RIDDOR rules around reporting workplace illnesses and injuries can be complicated - but they don't need to be.

-It is a separate, identifiable, unintended incident that causes physical injury and specifically includes acts of non-consensual violence to people at work.
+It's defined as a separate, identifiable, unintended incident that causes physical injury and specifically includes acts of non-consensual violence to people at work.

 An over-3-day injury is where the employee or self-employed person is away from work or unable to perform their normal work duties for more than 3 consecutive days, excluding the day they were injured but including rest days and holidays.